 - Significant events and complaints were investigated at quarterly meetings and shared at a corporate level.
 There was analysis of themes, trends and numbers of incidents across all MASTA locations and partnership organisations to support any identified changes in processes or service delivery.
-This helped staff to understand risks and gave a clear, accurate and current picture that led to safety improvements. - The clinic had recorded four significant events during the preceding year.
-One related to a vaccination that was not given according to the correct schedule.
-They had taken immediate action to remedy this and had a laminated card which detailed the schedules for this vaccination. - The provider was aware of and complied with the requirements of the Duty of Candour. - The service received safety alerts and these were reviewed by the company's medical team and any action necessary was cascaded to clinics via the company's computer system.
+This helped staff to understand risks and gave a clear, accurate and current picture that led to safety improvements. - The clinic had not recorded any significant events during the preceding year but learning from significant events at MASTA clinics had been shared with staff at the Monument clinic.
+For instance, one significant event related to a patient who had suffered a severe reaction to a vaccination.
+The provider had investigated the incident and found that although the clinician who had administered the vaccination had taken a full medical history for the patient, the patient had not disclosed important information which had contributed to the

+- incident.
+The provider had shared this with all clinics and had advised clinicians to take additional time to remind patients of the importance of disclosing all medical history. - The provider was aware of and complied with the requirements of the Duty of Candour. - The service received safety alerts and these were reviewed by the company's medical team and any action necessary was cascaded to clinics via the company's computer system.
 Alerts were received by nurses in red text and directed them to the appropriate action which was recorded once completed.